ibm-cloud-docs/watson-knowledge-studio/aql-reference.md

 ### Syntax
 {: #aql-select-stmt-syntax}

-The `select` statement is similar in structure to a SQL `SELECT` statement:
+The `select` statement is similar in structure to an SQL `SELECT` statement:

 ```
 select `<select list>`